boydcpeters/gridlib/README.md

 </div>

 Python package to perform GRID analysis on fluorescence survival time distributions.
+Genuine Rate IDentification (GRID) analysis can be used to infer the dissociation rates of molecules from fluorescence survival time distributions retrieved with single-molecule tracking [[1]](#1).
+This package is based on work and research performed during my Bachelor end project in the [Ihor Smal lab](https://smal.ws) under the supervision of Ihor Smal and Maarten W. Paul.

 * GitHub repo: <https://github.com/boydcpeters/gridlib.git>
 * Documentation: <https://gridlib.readthedocs.io>